kitnato/neverquest/source/data/manual.md

 ### New caravan crew

-Along with two more additional hires, the entire crew dialog system needs to be overhauled and expanded to allow for better storytelling and immersion.
+Along with two more additional hires, the entire crew dialog system needs to be overhauled and expanded to allow for better storytelling.

 #### Cook